 Record numbers for the Biennale Arte and the Biennale Architettura, and the new projects: Dance Festival, Kids Carnival and Biennale College.

-The activities in 2017 started with the 8th International Kids’ carnival, titled The Playrooms.
+The activities in 2017 started with the 8th International Kids’ Carnival, titled The Playrooms.
 The event saw the wide participation of schools and families in the creative workshops programme.
-Music was at the center of the Carnival with numerous workshops and two Musical Fairy Tales, in addition to the performances realized by Bolivia and Germany.
 During the opening ceremony on 18 February the Silver Lions for Creativity were awarded to winning schools.

 The 57th International Art Exhibition, curated by Christine Macel, opened to the public on 13 May.
-The Biennale Arte 2017, that registered at the day of closure 615,000 visitors, included the Viva Arte Viva main exhibition, more than 80 National Participations, 23 Collateral Events, and the Special Project - Between Art and Arts & Crafts by La Biennale di Venezia with the Victoria and Albert Museum.
+The Biennale Arte 2017 registered at the day of closure 615,000 visitors, and included the Viva Arte Viva main exhibition, more than 80 National Participations, 23 Collateral Events, and the Special Project - Between Art and Arts & Crafts by La Biennale di Venezia with the Victoria and Albert Museum.
 Viva Arte Viva presented, along an exhibition path consisting of nine thematic Transpavilions, the works of 120 artists from all around the world.
-Nine "chapters" aiming to tell and reflect the complexity of the world, the multiplicity of positions and the variety of artistic practices.
 The exhibition was accompanied throughout its duration by initiatives aimed at stimulating the dialogue and direct contact between artists and the public with a vast programme of "Open Tables" and live performances.

-The Biennale Danza 2017 First Chapter - the first step of new Director Marie Chouinard’s four-year programme - took place between 23 June and 1 July.
-The programme included the abstract minimalism by Lucinda Childs and the eclectic style by Clara Furey and Peter Jasko, the frantic dance by Louise Lecavalier and the anti-choreography by Xavier Leroy, together with many other important protagonists of the contemporary dance scene.
-The Biennale College Danza opened this year a section dedicated to choreographers: Irina Baldini, Chloe Chignell and Joaquín Collado presented three new choreographies developed during the training course.
-The Golden Lion for Lifetime Achievement was awarded to Lucinda Childs, and the young Canadian Dana Michel was the recipient of the Silver Lion.
+The Biennale Danza 2017 First Chapter - the first step of new Director Marie Chouinard’s four-year program - took place between 23 June and 1 July.
+The Biennale College Danza opened a section dedicated to young choreographers, who presented three new choreographies developed during the training course.
+The Golden Lion for Lifetime Achievement was awarded to Lucinda Childs, and Dana Michel was the recipient of the Silver Lion.

 The 45th International Theatre Festival Act I: Director took place between 25 July and 12 August with a programme focused on women directors.
 According to the project of the new Director Antonio Latella, the Festival presented nine female directors each presenting three or four shows: this was intended to give the audience the possibility to follow the birth and evolution of each director’s artistic path.
-Important figures in European theatre included Maja Kleczewska and Ene-Liis Semper, Nathalie Béasse and Maria Grazia Cipriani, Livia Ferracchiati, Anna Sophie Mahler, Claudia Bauer, Suzan Boogaerdt & Bianca Van Der Schoot.
 For the first time, a section of the Biennale College Teatro training programme was addressed to Italian Under 30 Directors, who presented the results of their work during the Festival.
-The Golden Lion for Lifetime Achivement was awarded to Katrin Brack, one of the most important production designers of the European theatre scene; the Silver Lion was awarded to Maja Kleczewska, a protagonist of contemporary Polish theatre.
+The Golden Lion for Lifetime Achivement was awarded to Katrin Brack; the Silver Lion was awarded to Maja Kleczewska.

 The 74th Venice International Film Festival, directed by Alberto Barbera, was held at the Lido di Venezia from 30 August to 9 September.
 The Festival presented more than 100 films including feature films and short films, divided into eight sections, and two television series.
-Following the first presentation of cinema in virtual reality in 2016, a new competition section dedicated to virtual reality productions was launched for this edition.
-The Golden Lion for Best Film went to The Shape of Water by Guillermo Del Toro; the Golden Lions for Lifetime Achievement were awarded to the celebrated Jane Fonda and Robert Redford on September 4.
+A new competition section dedicated to Virtual Reality productions was launched for this edition.
+The Golden Lion for Best Film went to The Shape of Water by Guillermo Del Toro; the Golden Lions for Lifetime Achievement were awarded to Jane Fonda and Robert Redford on September 4.
 The Venice Production Bridge - the initiative dedicated to the exchange of new films and works in progress, in order to promote their development and production – continued in its second edition.

-The year closed as usual with the International Festival of Contemporary Music which run from 29 September to 8 October.
+The year closed as usual with the International Festival of Contemporary Music which ran from 29 September to 8 October.
 The fil rouge of the Festival, titled East!, was the theme of the Orient, in its traditions, exchanges and influences with regard to Western music.
-The Festival kicked off with Stockhausen’s Inori and included, among other performances, Focus on the Cello featuring three soloists, 4 concerts in 23 Aperto section ranging from experimentalrock to Enrico Rava’s jazz, a "portrait" of Toshio Hosokawa and the visual performers’ ensemble Hanatsu Miroir.
 The Biennale College Musica presented three short chamber operas.
-The Golden Lion for Lifetime Achievement was awarded to Tan Dun, an author who has been able to combine oriental creativity and western tradition, and the Silver Lion went to Dai Fujikura, a young Japanese composer currently living in Great Britain.
+The Golden Lion for Lifetime Achievement was awarded to Tan Dun, the Silver Lion went to Dai Fujikura.

 The 7th edition of the International Kids’ Carnival ran from 30 January to 7 February at the Giardini’s Central Pavilion.
 The 15th International Architecture Exhibition, titled Reporting From The Front and curated by Alejandro Aravena, had a six-month opening period from 28 May to 27 November and attracted 260,000 visitors.
 Virgilio Sieni concluded his directorship at the Dance department with a program that included 11 training workshops for the young artists of the College and the shows of the 10th Intl.
 Festival of Contemporary Dance. Àlex Rigola also concluded his term: 17 training workshops and the shows of the 44th Intl.
 Theatre Festival took place from 26 July to 14 August.
 The Music department, directed by Ivan Fedele, presented its program from 7 to 16 October: the 60th Intl.
 Festival of Contemporary Music also included four one-act chamber operas produced within the College.
 The 73rd Venice Film Festival took place from 31 August to 10 September: new for this edition were four feature films produced within the College; a revamped Cinema nel Giardino section with a new 446-seat screening theatre and Q&A sessions with the filmmakers after the screenings; and the new film market, called Venice Production Bridge; the Golden Lion for best film went to Ang babaeng humayo by Lav Diaz.
 Further initiatives included the first edition of the Summer School (Cognitive Adventures in the Digital Age, 9-17 July), and the conference Urban Age “Shaping Cities” (14-15 July).